Compliance at AGRANA

 AGRANA Whistleblowing System

-The electronic whistle-blowing system implemented by AGRANA helps to identify irregularities and to avert abnormal developments by means of preventative action.
-This system is available to all employees, customers, business partners and other individuals who are looking for advice or who wish to point out shortcomings, either in person or anonymously.
+In addition to the internal standard reporting channel, which consists of the employee's line manager, another manager whom the employee trusts or the on-site HR department, the local compliance manager as well as the works council, AGRANA also offers an electronic whistleblowing system.
+It is intended to help identify irregularities and to avert abnormal developments through preventive measures.
+It is available to all employees, customers, business partners and other individuals who are looking for advice or who wish to point out shortcomings, either in person or anonymously.

 The core areas of the AGRANA compliance management system